sdrobs/Pseudo/README.md

 ===
 Getting Started:
 ===
-Pseudo is supported by most flavors of linux and is built to run on a Postfix smtp server.
+Pseudo is built to run using Postfix as an smtp server.
 Begin by installing and configuring postfix if you haven't already.

-After cloning this repo, run `sudo ./config` in the root of this directory to configure proper logging and cleanup settings for Pseudo.
+After cloning this repo, run `sudo ./config` in the root of this directory to configure proper logging and cleanup settings for Pseudo and Postfix.

-If everything has been installed correctly, run `sudo nodejs mailhandler.js` to start the relayserver.
+If everything has been installed correctly, run `sudo node mailhandler.js` to start the relay server.

+*Note that Pseudo is currently only tested on Ubuntu 14.04, although it should would fine on other common linux distros.

+##### Sending emails
 Pseudo accepts parameters from the subject line of an email.
 Use a double pipe `||` to signal the beginning of parameters.
 For example, to send a message to `bob@mit.edu` you would append `||to:bob@mit.edu;` to the end of the subject line.
 The server will strip this out prior to relaying the message.
 This is also only necessary for the first message of a conversation.
 After this, it is okay to treat messages as ordinary emails and reply like normal.

 ===